jli198/cpe462/README.md

 | Google Glass | |
 | Other (specify) | |

 2..
 Students may use the following materials during exams.
-Any materials that are not mentioned in the list below are <u>not</u> permitted.
+Any materials that are not mentioned in the list below are *not* permitted.

 | **Material** | Permitted?
 Yes|
 | --- | --- |